mattiadutto/ugv_gazebo_sim/README.md

 ## About usage

-1) clone the current repositories to your own workspace
+1) Clone the current repositories to your own workspace
 2) Go to you use product
 3) Each independent chassis product has its own independent instructions in the corresponding file directory